Get answers to questions about becoming a military student at Purdue Global.

 Purdue Global reduces graduate tuition by 14% for military veterans.
 Please visit our academic programs page and select your program of interest for more information.

-Does Purdue Global have a Center for Disability Services?
+- Does Purdue Global have Student Accessibility Services?

 Purdue Global is committed to providing higher education to students with disabilities and to making the online programs, activities, and facilities at the University accessible to students of all abilities.

-All accommodations for students with disabilities are handled via the Center for Disability Services (CDS), a division of the Academic Success Center (ASC).
+All accommodations for students with disabilities are handled via Student Accessibility Services (SAS), a division of the Academic Success Center (ASC).

 Purdue Global makes every effort to provide reasonable accommodations to students presenting a documented disability.
 In compliance with Section 504 of the Rehabilitation Act of 1973 and the implementing regulations 34 CFR part 104 (barring discrimination on the basis of disability), and the Americans With Disabilities Act (ADA) of 1990 and the implementing regulations in 29 CFR part 1630 (1992), Purdue Global has established specific guidelines for students who are enrolled in our online programs and are seeking accommodations.

-To lean more please visit the Center for Disability Services.
+To lean more please visit the Student Accessibility Services.

 The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) program is designed to assist Community College of the Air Force graduates who want to pursue a bachelor’s degree to identify potential options, including how many additional credits would be required to complete the program.
 Please refer to the University Catalog for our Transfer of Credit policy.